 - Securely install grab bars next to the toilet as well as in the shower.

 - Place non-slip mats in and beside the bathtub.

 - Make sure that there is sufficient lighting through the entire home.

-A great way to help keep older adults safe from falls and other injuries is to partner with a professional home care agency that specializes in elder care services in Denver.
-Abby Senior Care provides an in-home safety evaluation to check for any fall dangers and then can make suggestions for modifications to ensure the safest possible environment.
+A great way to help keep older adults safe from falls and other injuries is to partner with a professional home care agency.
+Abby Senior Care, providers of in home elderly care in Denver and surrounding areas, offers an in-home safety evaluation to check for any fall dangers and then can make suggestions for modifications to ensure the safest possible environment.
 Our caregivers are highly trained and knowledgeable in providing necessary support for older adults to further help with fall prevention, and can transport and accompany seniors to medical appointments and procedures including eye exams, pick up prescriptions, and provide medication reminders so they’re taken exactly as they should be, and more.